The Almost Nearly Perfect People

 - Part of the Nordic Council (settling the question of "is Iceland a Nordic country")

-- A few businesses profited off the fishing licenses that was imposed in the 1980s.
-They moved into banking and these banks bought foreign assets - contrast to other Nordic countries.
+- A few businesses profited from the fishing licenses that were imposed in the 1980s.
+They moved into banking, and these banks bought foreign assets - in contrast to other Nordic countries.

 - Icelandic people look up to Denmark and its culture, especially the older generations.

-- Belief of elves within Icelandic folklore is common.
+- The belief in elves within Icelandic folklore is common.

 - Vatnajokull - Iceland's biggest glacier.